christyasto/GBWMM-Trello/README.md

 	- Read if there are any cards in Tech Team's [Done]
 	- Find the CheckItem in Programme Masterlist's [In Progress] with the hyperlink to that card
 	- Gives it a tick.
+	- Also find Intro/Outro attachment in those cards and tick accordingly

 	Log triggers:
 	- "[Programme]: Checking for Programme updates..."